jsdoublel/camus/README.md

-Since these added edges are directed edges, it is a requirement that any quartet that contributes to the maximum contain exactly one taxa from the clade below by $w$---where $w$ is the vertex that the new edge points towards.
+Since these added edges are directed edges, it is a requirement that any quartet that contributes to the maximum contain exactly one taxa from the clade below by $w$—where $w$ is the vertex that the new edge points towards.

 CAMUS has the following inputs and outputs: